Rules & Regulations

 - Game & team descriptions

-- Gameplay video (if selected by participant)
+- Gameplay video (if allowed by participant)

 - Additional assets submitted by developers: screenshots, links, a public demo, and more.